About Our Program

 *Consent MUST be given on the Photographic Release Form.
 If any parent or legal guardian who has direct control over the child does NOT wish to give consent for photographic release then please do not sign your child up for camp.
-Parents and grandparents are always welcome to stay to observe camp activities and as such they take pictures too.
+Parents and grandparents are always welcome to stay at the very beginning of the first day of camp (first 30 minutes ) to observe camp activities and as such they take pictures too.
 We can not control whether or not a child is incidentally in a picture taken by another party.
 We do photographically chronicle our week and the learning activities that take place during that week; and to have to ask a child to step aside is not only difficult but embarrassing to that child.

 Horsemanship Camp Cost